protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 It will search all locations and find all thermostats that have been authorized during the creation of the bridge.
 Each sensor that is attached to a thermostat will be found and the thermostat itself will show as a sensor.
 This means there are at least two discovered devices for each thermostat.
+The thermostat devices act as a bridge from the `oauth20` bridge to the sensors.
+Make sure the thermostat thing is created first before creating any sensor things (including the sensor thing that is the thermostat).
-A thermostat thing which allows setting and viewing information and a sensor device which is readonly.
+A thermostat thing allows setting and viewing information and a sensor device which is readonly.

 ## Binding Configuration